 It’s quite possible you’ve had your fair share of coffee, like Americanos, cappuccinos, flat whites, and even mochas.
-But have you tried any of these uncommon coffee beverages?
-If you’re looking to up your caffeine game, here are five unique coffee drinks.
+But have you tried any of these uncommon coffee beverages, like egg coffee or wine coffee (and that’s just for starters)?
+If you’re looking to up your caffeine game, here are five unique coffee drinks you need to try.

 The old trope about the “half-caff one pump chocolate two twists of caramel with whip” concoction is, thankfully, long dead, but there are plenty of kinda weird and wacky coffee drinks out there nonetheless.
 While we might prefer a stiff cup of black brew (no chaser) on the average weekday morning, every once in awhile it’s nice to break out of a caffeinated rut and give something unusual a try.
 Here are five of our favorite out-there options that will put the pep back into your coffee break—or at least become a funny story to relate to friends over your next run-of-the-mill latte.